What's

 The goal is to present each camera online the best I can.
 My first digital camera was, let's face it,

 primitive.
-For the past 3 years I shoot a Nikon D850 with an incredible Tamron 90mm macro lens mounted
+Since 2017, my setup is a Nikon D850 with an incredible Tamron 90mm macro lens mounted on a

-on a heavy Manfrotto tripod with sliding rail.
-Raw+JPG format, Adobe colorspace.
-Cameras are staged on a
+heavy Manfrotto tripod with sliding rail.
+Raw+JPG formats, sRGB colorspace.
+Cameras are staged on a table

-table top with an infinity wall and color balanced softbox lights.
-Sometimes small details need auxilliary
+with an infinity wall and color balanced softbox lights.
+Sometimes small details need auxilliary lighting; in

-lighting; last year (2022) I started using Lumecube lights.
-Maximum front-to-back sharpness is achieved by
+2022 I started using Lume Cube lights.
+Maximum front-to-back sharpness is achieved by focus-stacking.

 Thanks for visiting!